 Because really, under all the excuses and waiting, what it came down to was that I was terrified of asking for more money.
 Call it a deep-seated sense of inadequacy.
-Call it being socialized as a woman to be meek and unassuming.
-Call it personal pride.
+Or being socialized as a woman to be meek and unassuming.
+Perhaps personal pride.

 No, Jennifer Lawrence in the critically acclaimed Winter’s Bone based on the novel of the same name!
 No!
 You are wrong!
 If what ought to be offered is not, then you goddamn better well ask.